nnstreamer/nntrainer/Applications/Tizen_native/CustomShortcut/README.md

 Built and tested at `tizen studio 3.7` with `wearable-6.0 profile`

-tested on `SM-R800` (it should run in other wearable but it is not guaranteed)
+tested on `SM-R800` (it should run on other wearable but it has not been verified)

 ## How to Build and Run